wazuh/wazuh-documentation/source/migration-guide/wazuh-dashboard.rst

     ..  note:: Make sure that your Wazuh manager is updated to the latest version.

 #.
-Create the ``/etc/wazuh-dashboard/certs`` directory, copy your old certificates to the new location and give them the right ownership and permissions.
+Create the ``/etc/wazuh-dashboard/certs`` directory, copy your old certificates to the new location and change ownership and permissions.

    .. code-block:: console